 Unfortunately, there were red flags along the way, even as the customer provided the requested online account credential for “verification.”
 The next day the customer noticed multiple transactions she did not initiate, emptying her account.

 This isn’t a rare example.
-Online payment fraud, including trustworthy cash apps like Zelle®, are on the rise because fraudsters are finding ways to access your money.
+Online payment fraud, including trustworthy cash apps, are on the rise because fraudsters are finding ways to access your money.

 How do you protect yourself?
 By learning to recognize some of the common tricks scammers are using.

 “Fraudsters have become increasingly bold in their attempts to gain control of customers’ accounts,” said Jon Kucharski, fraud strategy manager at Regions.
 “Fraudsters are increasingly sending text messages or emails, setting up fake websites and even calling customers to attempt to steal customers online banking information.
 Don’t be tricked into opening the door to your financials.”